 Financed by: Research Center for Architecture and Tectonics, Oslo, Norway.

 Endorsed by: The Embassy of Chile in Norway, the Norwegian Association of Masons and Bricklayers.

 Award: Excellence in the use of Brick, Byggutengrenser, Norway.

-The masonry structure consists of interconnected sub-shells that are nested to form a vault between two cavity walls.
+The design of the Nested Catenary landmark for the cemetery of the Open City Ritoque in Chile consists of interconnected shells that are nested to form a vault between two cavity walls.
 The design also involved a strategy of branching as a principle to span and to create nested spaces.
 The design was limited to twelve sub-shells in creating the overall shell articulating a volume of 162m³.
 Each sub-shell has a thickness of 55mm.
 The span is 7 meter in both directions with a height of 3.3 meter.
 A total of 1000 bricks were used, with a total weight of approx. 2800 kg including mortar.
-Since the completion of construction the structure has experienced earthquakes of up to 7,4 on the Richter scale.
+Since the completion of construction the structure has experienced earthquakes up to 7,6 on the Richter scale.